async-aws/aws/docs/configuration.md

 ### roleArn

-The Amazon Resource Name (ARN) of the role that the caller is assuming.
+The Amazon Resource Name (ARN) of the role that the client should be "assuming" after authentication.

 ### webIdentityTokenFile